Alabama Telemarketing Bond: A Comprehensive Guide

 Alabama requires telemarketers to purchase a surety bond as part of the application process to obtain a business license.
 The bond ensures that the public will receive compensation for financial harm if the telemarketer fails to comply with the regulations set forth in the Alabama Telemarketing Act.
 Specifically, the bond protects the public in the event the telemarketer files for bankruptcy or breaches any contracts made with consumers.
 In short, the bond is a type of insurance that protects the public if a telemarketer breaks licensing laws.

 How Can an Insurance Agent Obtain an Alabama Telemarketing Surety Bond?

 BondExchange makes obtaining an Alabama Telemarketing bond easy.
 Simply log in to your account and use our keyword search to find the “telemarketing” bond in our database.
 Don’t have a login?
-Enroll now and let us help you satisfy your customers’ needs.
+Gain access now and let us help you satisfy your customers’ needs.
 Our friendly underwriting staff is available by phone at (800) 438-1162, email, or chat from 7:30 AM to 7:00 PM EST to assist you.